-When my husband and I go to David for supplies, our first stop is always PriceSmart, Panama’s version of the United State’s Sams Club or CostCo.
-We also stop by the grocery stores in David since they offer a better selection of foods and meats than we have in Boquete.
+When my husband and I go to David for supplies, our first stop is always PriceSmart, Panama’s version of the United State’s Sams Club.
+We also stop by the grocery stores in David since they offer a better selection of foods and meats than we do in Boquete.
 Popular grocery stores include Super 99, Rey, and Super Baru.
-David has delicious bakeries well Felipe Motta, an upscale liquor and wine store.
+David has delicious bakeries well Felipe Motta, an upscale liquor, and wine store.
 It was here that I found Stonewall Kitchens items, a popular upscale brand in the United States, for about half the price that we pay in the states.
 Go figure.

 Panama’s David: Local Eats

 A restaurant with good food and reasonable prices is Mar Caribe.
-My friends and I tried their fried fish (it is a whole fish so if this grosses you out, do not order) and pollo con arroz.
+My friends and I tried their fried fish (it is a whole fish so if this grosses you out, do not order) and Pollo con Arroz.
 The lunch portion of “chicken & rice” was enough to bring home for dinner and serve as a side for a party of 4.
 The price was around $6.
 Typical tipping rate is 10% for good service.
-Of course a real treat while in David is stopping at one of the two McDonald’s locations and having a delicious burgers.
+Of course, a real treat while in David is stopping at one of the two McDonald’s locations and having delicious burgers.
 They are so much juicier and not filled with artificial who-knows-what like the ones served in the United States.